Surrey's Natural Areas Partnership (SNAP)

 The Work of SNAP

-The Habitat Restoration Team helps restore and enhance Surrey’s urban forest.
-They remove invasive plants from natural areas throughout the city, help close unsanctioned trails, clean up garbage and yard waste, and plant native trees and shrubs.
-These actions help to preserve the health of our natural environment and improve Surrey's biodiversity.
+The Field Team helps restore and enhance Surrey’s urban forest and shade trees.
+They remove invasive plants from natural areas throughout the city, plant native trees and shrubs, clean up garbage and yard waste, and enhance tree wells.
+These actions help to preserve the health of our natural environment and improve Surrey’s biodiversity.

 Promoting nature appreciation and park stewardship among the community is also an important part of SNAP's work.
 The Urban Forest Outreach Team welcomes park visitors and helps to raise awareness about issues like yard waste disposal and invasive plants.
 Look for them in Surrey's parks during the summer!